A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/Specifications/README.md

 Release overview:
 -	Adopted changes as appropriate, as per [BIS Billing release 3.0.18](https://docs.peppol.eu/poacc/billing/3.0/2024-Q4/release-notes/), code list and validation artefact updates.
-- Version 1.0.12 is the final iteration of the A-NZ Invoice Extension.
+- Version 1.0.12 is the final iteration of the A-NZ Invoice and Self-Billing Extension.
 From the 25th May 2025 this specification will become deprecated and no longer supported.

 Code lists and affected validation rules: